libp2p/specs/3-requirements.md

 Unfortunately, due to symmetric NATs, container and VM NATs, and other impossible-to-bypass NATs, `libp2p` MUST fallback to relaying communication to establish a full connectivity graph.
 To be complete, implementations MUST support relay, though it SHOULD be optional and able to be turned off by end users.

+Connection relaying SHOULD be implemented as a transport, in order to be transparent to upper layers.

+For an instantiation of relaying, see the [/ipfs/relay/circuit transport](transports/circuit-relay.md).

 ## 3.3 Encryption

 Communications on `libp2p` may be: